 The threshold for the provision of care and support does not change in custodial settings.
-When an individual is in a custodial setting, this should not in any way affect the assessment and recording of eligible needs.
-Whilst the setting in which the care and support will be provided is likely to be different from community or other settings, and this should be taken into account when considering how to meet the need for care and support as part of the care planning process, the extent and nature of need should be identified before taking into account the environment in which they live.
+When an adult is in a custodial setting, this should not in any way affect the assessment and recording of their eligible needs.
+However, the setting in which the care and support will be provided is likely to be different from community or other settings, and this should be taken into account during the care and support planning process when agreeing how best to meet the adult’s care and support needs.
+The extent and nature of their needs should be identified before taking into account the environment in which they live.

-See also Information and Advice
+See also Information and Advice chapter

 4.3 Choice of accommodation

-5. Carers Assessments
+5. Carer’s Assessments

 6. Charging and Assessing Financial Resources